AllenCellModeling/cyto-dl/docs/embedseg.md

 Embedseg is a an instance segmentation method described [here](https://juglab.github.io/EmbedSeg/).
 Here we will go over the parts of the config that are uniquely important for EmbedSeg.

-#### Datamodule Config
+#### Data Config

 The inputs to the datamodule is a csv with columns of filepaths to an unnormalized 3D microscopy image (called `raw` in the example config) and its corresponding instance segmentation (called `seg` in the example) and a `split` column that marks whether each row is used for `train`, `test`, or `val`.

-The datamodule config details the preprocessing to transform this csv into images usable for EmbedSeg training.
+The data config details the preprocessing to transform this csv into images usable for EmbedSeg training.

 ```
 transforms: